In Chianti Visit the Castello di Brolio

 Bettino Ricasoli, nicknamed the Iron Baron for his strong resolve and conviction of his ideals, was one of the most important politicians in the 19th century and promoter of Italian union, as well as major of Florence.

 His name is strongly related to Brolio and Chianti wine.
-He was the first to create the recipe for what became the wine for the region, the great red Chianti wine.
+He was the first to create the recipe for what became the wine for the region, the great red Chianti Classico wine.
 He determined the mix of three different grape varietals in different quantities; his recipe was used up until 1967 to produce Chianti Classico DOC.
 Bettino Ricasoli was an essential player and pioneer in developing the Italian wine making sector.